-This Carrot Salad or Carottes Râpées is an easy and delicious side dish that can be made in no time.
+This Carrot Salad or Carottes Râpées is a delicious side dish that you can make in no time.
 It also holds up well in the refrigerator for several days.
 If you’re all about meal prepping, this is one great salad to keep on your menu!

-Vibrant, healthy and refreshing, this Carrot Salad is a perfect side dish for any meal.
-Not only it is very easy to make, it actually keeps well in the refrigerator so you can make a big batch, and mix and match with other dishes all week long.
+Vibrant, healthy, and refreshing, this Carrot Salad is a perfect side dish for any meal.
+Not only it is very easy to make, it actually keeps well in the refrigerator so you can make a big batch, and mix and match it with other dishes all week long.

 Given its adaptability, it’s no wonder the salad is one of the most popular Japanese-style meal prep dishes (called Jobisai 常備菜 in Japanese).
 The Japanese home cooks just love making variations of this carrot salad.

 Classic French Carrot Salad

 This Carrot Salad is actually a classic everyday type of French salad and it’s called carottes râpées.
 In Japan, this dish is known by the French name キャロットラペ in katakana characters instead of the English name キャロットサラダ or Japanese name 人参サラダ.

 I love that the salad is made with everyday ingredients, so it’s really no fuss.
 The typical French recipes call for:

 - salt & pepper

 My version is much more simplified with only the first 5 ingredients above.
 I sometimes don’t have parsley and lemon in my kitchen and on those days, I skip parsley and make this salad with rice vinegar.
 Since rice vinegar is slightly stronger (but it is milder than other kinds of vinegar), you can add sugar to balance out the acidity.
 Usually, when I use lemon juice, I don’t feel the need of adding sugar.

 If you love spices and more flavors in your cooking, you may add Dijon mustard, cumin, curry powder, cinnamon, nuts, raisins, etc.